lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-These figures show how the distribution and unit changes depending on the transformation.
-See how scaling doesn't really change the distribution, but now the middle is more or less at zero and the units are interpreted as "standard deviations".
+Let's take a look at what the transformations do.
+First, check how scaling doesn't really change the distribution, but now the middle is more or less at zero and the units are interpreted as "standard deviations from the mean".
 Compare this to the logarithm.
-In this example it hasn't change the distribution too much, but in general it can make distributions much tighter.
-Lastly, see how the invert literally inverts the distribution.
-But pay attention to the unit, as it will be difficult to interpret after you do some later analyses.
+In this particular example it doesn't change the distribution, however in general it can strongly shrink the distribution.
+Finally, see how the inverse literally inverts the distribution.
+But notice the units and consider how this influences the interpretation in later analyses.

 ---
 ## Lesson summary